 - Look at the marble and record your observations.

-- You may now take off your safety goggles.
+- Take off your safety goggles.

 Discussion Questions: Solicit, integrate and summarize student responses.